Nursultan15/FINAL_PROJECT_CSHARP/README.md

 3)Paper covers Rock.

-Project Structure
+PROJECT STRUCTURE

-Form1.cs: The main form class containing the game logic.
+-Form1.cs: The main form class containing the game logic.

-rock.jpg, paper.jpg, scissor.jpg: Image files for Rock, Paper, and Scissors, respectively.
+-rock.jpg, paper.jpg, scissor.jpg: Image files for Rock, Paper, and Scissors, respectively.

-Dependencies
+DEPENDENCIES

 .NET Framework

-How to Run
+HOW TO RUN

-Open the solution in Visual Studio or another C# IDE.
+1)Open the solution in Visual Studio or another C# IDE.

-Build the solution.
+2)Build the solution.

-Run the application.
+3)Run the application.

-Game Logic
+GAME LOGIC

 The game logic is implemented in the button1_Click event handler and the determineWinner method.
 The computer and player make random choices, and the winner is determined based on the predefined rules.

-Additional Notes
+ADDITIONAL NOTES

-The game uses images for Rock, Paper, and Scissors.
+-The game uses images for Rock, Paper, and Scissors.
 Make sure to update the file paths to the images in case they are moved.

-The game provides feedback to the player through a label (label1) indicating whether they won, lost, or if it's a tie.
+-The game provides feedback to the player through a label (label1) indicating whether they won, lost, or if it's a tie.